 The managed provider will help organizations obtain the proper licenses and configure Session Border Controllers (SBCs) to route calls from Microsoft Phone System to the public telephony network.
 They can also help to optimize the customer’s own corporate network for Teams telephony, for example by using a Media Bypass for improved call routing.
 They can port DID/DDI phone numbers from the incumbent carrier so that users don’t have to change their phone number, or they can provide new numbers during the migration.
 You can find out more about how Direct Routing works with our Definitive Guide to Microsoft Teams Direct Routing.

-With Direct Routing, Teams telephony can be deployed in many more countries than with the limited coverage offered by Microsoft Calling Plans.
+Teams telephony can be deployed in far more countries when using a Direct Routing solution in comparison to Microsoft’s Calling Plan package.
 Cloud telephony is still banned by regulators in a small number of countries, but managed service providers are now able to offer Direct Routing in most countries around the world.
 They are also able to advise customers so that they comply with local regulatory requirements, which is a complex issue.

 Unlike Microsoft Calling Plans, Direct Routing allows organizations to choose bundles or request tailored solutions from providers that meet their carrier and coverage needs.
 That often means they’re typically cheaper and more flexible than Microsoft’s limited options.